 IPI’s FY13 Annual Report entitled

 “Then & Now” provides a more detailed history of Iowa Prison Industries.
-You can also visit the plant’s section of the IPI website for more information on individual shops with IPI’s plants (Anamosa, Fort Madison, Mitchellville, Rockwell City, Mount Pleasant, Des Moines, and Newton).
+You can also visit the plant’s section of the IPI website for more information on individual shops with IPI’s plants (Anamosa, Fort Madison, Mitchellville, Rockwell City, Des Moines, and Newton).